tea-soaked-melody/tea-soaked-melody/README.md

 ![images (33)](https://github.com/user-attachments/assets/a537222d-e43e-4052-9cc0-9e461c8c84d9)

 # :D Hello!!
-My names areee: William, Crimson, and Berni !
-He/They/It are usually my pronouns, but sometimes she works too! <3
+I am Crimson/Berni !
+She/They/It are my usual pronouns, He/him works sometimes too, but please ask!

 I have Tourette syndrome, severe depression and anxiety, OCD, and slight anger issues.
 I think I'm pretty cool though so *PLEASE* for the love of everything interact with me!!
 I love meeting new people!
 I unfortunately can get a little out of hand with rants, obsessions, fandoms, etc. sometimes, but if you don't like that then get out. 🤷